wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/httptftp-requests-processing-in-provd-part-2.md

 retriever](/images/blog/provd/device-retriever_m.jpg 'Device retriever, avr.
 2012')](/images/blog/provd/device-retriever.png 'Device retriever')

 The device retriever will ask one at a time the different other device retrievers until one returns something.
-In our example, since the provd serverdoesn't know yet about our Aastra, the "mac device retriever" will returns nothing because there is no device with the MAC address 00:11:22:33:44:55 in the device database, then the "SN (serial number) device retriever" will returns nothing because no SN is used with Aastra, then the "ip device retriever" will also returns nothing, and finally, the
+In our example, since the provd server doesn't know yet about our Aastra, the "mac device retriever" will returns nothing because there is no device with the MAC address 00:11:22:33:44:55 in the device database, then the "SN (serial number) device retriever" will returns nothing because no SN is used with Aastra, then the "ip device retriever" will also returns nothing, and finally, the